Retaining Scholarship Eligibility

 - Full-tuition scholarships are renewable for up to 90 credits, except for dual-degree students for whom they are renewed for up to 80 credits.

-Students must maintain a 3.0 cumulative GPA in order to retain scholarship funding.
+If receiving the Sturm, Provost's, Dean's, and Crimson & Gold Scholarships, must maintain a 3.0 cumulative GPA in order to retain scholarship funding (unless otherwise indicated in your admission email).

 Scholarship Probation and Cancellation

-During the probationary semester, you will retain your scholarship and must raise your cumulative GPA to a 3.0 or higher.
-If you are successful in raising your GPA to a 3.0, you would continue to be eligible for your scholarship, so long as you maintain a 3.0 cumulative GPA.
-You have only 1 semester of probation, so if your cumulative GPA drops below a 3.0 a second time, your scholarship will be canceled.
+During the probationary semester, you will retain your scholarship and must raise your cumulative GPA to the requirement listed above.
+If you are successful in raising your GPA, you would continue to be eligible for your scholarship, so long as you maintain that cumulative GPA.
+You have only 1 semester of probation, so if your cumulative GPA drops below the requirement a second time, your scholarship will be canceled.

-If you do not raise your cumulative GPA to a 3.0 during the probationary period, your scholarship will be cancelled.
-Once canceled, the scholarship will not be reinstated, even if you raise your cumulative GPA to a 3.0 in a later term.
+If you do not raise your cumulative GPA as required during the probationary period, your scholarship will be canceled.
+Once canceled, the scholarship will not be reinstated, even if you raise your cumulative GPA above the requirement in a later term.

 The Office of Financial Management will notify you via email if your scholarship is placed on probation or canceled.
 Notifications are sent after grades become available for the fall and spring semesters, typically in late-January and late-June.